 Alan Lacy, 1941.

 Alan Lacy sponsored a spring race over 220 yards for the best part of 60 years.
 Originally a freestyle event the opportunity to change this to a breaststroke race arose in 1982.
-Alan grabbed this with both hands as it meant he would not have to race the stroke he said he found "unfathomable".
+Alan grabbed this with both hands as it meant he would not have to race the stroke he said was "unfathomable".
 Another fixture card juggle in 2001 meant the Clary Reed cup was happily allocated to Alan's race.
 Alan had a very close connection with Clary, who invited him to join the club in 1948.
-Clary was revered within the club as the man who ensured the club's continuing survival during the difficult days of WW2 when many members were away on active and national service.
+Clary was revered within the club as the man who ensured the club's continuing survival during the difficult days of WW2 when many members were away on active and national service and anti-aircraft batteries were positioned in Hyde Park.

 Alan was always very keen that Clary's memory and the debt owed him by the club would never be forgotten.